Introduction

 Long-Term Effects

-While acute increases in testosterone are well-documented, the long-term effects of leg training on resting testosterone levels are less clear.
-Some studies suggest that consistent resistance training may lead to slight increases in baseline testosterone levels over time.
-However, these changes are often modest and can be influenced by various factors, including age, training status, and overall health
+The long-term impact of leg training on resting testosterone levels is less conclusive.
+Some studies suggest that consistent resistance training may lead to modest increases in baseline testosterone over time.
+However, these changes are typically small and depend on variables such as age, training experience, and general health.

 Additional Benefits of Leg Training

-- Hormonal Balance: Beyond testosterone, leg training can influence other hormones, such as growth hormone and cortisol, contributing to overall hormonal balance
+- Hormonal balance: Beyond testosterone, leg training also influences hormones such as growth hormone and cortisol, contributing to better overall hormonal regulation.

 Potential Drawbacks

-- Risk of Overtraining: Excessive training without adequate recovery can lead to hormonal imbalances and increased injury risk.
+- Risk of overtraining: Excessive volume or intensity without adequate rest can lead to hormonal disruption and a higher risk of injury.

 Conclusion

-Leg training, particularly through compound movements like squats, can lead to acute increases in testosterone levels.
-While these hormonal spikes are temporary, consistent lower-body resistance training offers numerous benefits, including enhanced muscle mass, improved metabolic health, and overall hormonal balance.
-However, it's essential to approach leg training with proper technique and adequate recovery to maximise benefits and minimise risks.
+Leg training, especially with free-weight compound movements like squats, can cause significant acute increases in testosterone.
+While these hormonal spikes are short-lived, regular lower-body resistance training offers broader benefits including improved muscle mass, better metabolic function, and healthier hormonal balance.
+To maximise the benefits and minimise risks, leg training should be performed with proper form and balanced with sufficient recovery.